Study Abroad

 • Veteran/Military Experience

+On a resume, study abroad/international experiences are typically added to the Education, Experience or Skills sections.
 Other areas where international experience may appear on a resume:

-• Internships or work-abroad → under Work Experience/Relevant Experience/Experience
+• Work Experience/Relevant Experience/Experience: Internships or work-abroad

-Bachelor of Art in Global Studies
+Bachelor of Arts in Global Studies

 University of Washington Bothell